CyVerse-learning-materials/container_camp_workshop_2018/singularity/singularityintro.rst

 .. code-block:: bash

+	$ singularity pull docker://ubuntu

-- Keeping track of downloaded images may be necessary if space is a concern.
+Keeping track of downloaded images may be necessary if space is a concern.

-By default, Singularity uses a temporary cache to hold docker tarballs
+By default, Singularity uses a temporary cache to hold Docker tarballs:

 .. code-block:: bash